tensorflow/transform/docs/api_docs/python/tft.md

 ## Classes

-[`class CovarianceCombiner`](./tft/CovarianceCombiner.md): Combines the PCollection to compute the biased covariance matrix.

-[`class NumPyCombiner`](./tft/NumPyCombiner.md): Combines the PCollection only on the 0th dimension using nparray.

-[`class PCACombiner`](./tft/PCACombiner.md): Compute PCA of accumulated data using the biased covariance matrix.

-[`class QuantilesCombiner`](./tft/QuantilesCombiner.md): Computes quantiles on the PCollection.

 [`class TFTransformOutput`](./tft/TFTransformOutput.md): A wrapper around the output of the tf.Transform.

-[`class WeightedMeanAndVarCombiner`](./tft/WeightedMeanAndVarCombiner.md): Combines a PCollection of accumulators to compute mean and variance.

 ## Functions

-[`apply_analyzer(...)`](./tft/apply_analyzer.md): Applies the analyzer over the whole dataset.

 [`apply_buckets(...)`](./tft/apply_buckets.md): Returns a bucketized column, with a bucket index assigned to each input.